NUNS

 Mother Vincent Ferrier

-The photograph on the right shows Sister Marie Alexis, Sister Peter Patrick and Sister Bernadette in the grounds of the Misericorde Convent in 1963.
+The photograph above shows Sister Marie Alexis, Sister Peter Patrick and Sister Bernadette in the grounds of the Convent in 1963.
 Other photographs of the Sisters are on the Pictures page.

 On 1 March 2001, a presentation and concert were held in the Parish Centre to acknowledge the contribution the sisters made to the community of Saint Peter in Chains.
 Sister Loyola, Mother Superior accepted a cheque from the parishioners.